toyoshim/SoundCortexLPC/README.md

 For MCUXpresso, you may need CMSIS_DSPLIB_CM0 instead of lpc800_driver_lib.
 That can be imported from <mcuxpresso>/Examples/CMSIS_DSPLIB/CMSIS_DSPLIB_Latest.zip.

 If you are using MCUXpresso, select 'Import...' from the popup menu, and import this project by 'General > Existing Projects into Workspace'.
 Dependent libraries can be imported as a project archive, via 'Import project(s) from file system...' menu.
 Library should exist in <mcuxpresso>/ide/Examples/... .

-## How to use
-You can access to the chip through I2C, SPI, or IOEXT bus.

-If you build it with I2C support enabled, the slave address for PSG is 0x50, and one for SCC is 0x51.
-You can write two bytes data to write to internal registers for each chip emulation with each address.
-The first byte is the register address, and the second byte is data to write.
-Internal register map for PSG is compatible with AY-3-8910, and one for SCC is compatible with lower 8-bit address of memory mapped SCC+ cart.

-If you build it with SPI support enabled, you can send 16-bit data in MSG first over MOSI of SPI mode 0.
-The most significant 8-bit is assumed as a register address, and the reset 8-bit is assumed as data to write.
-Address 0xff is specially handled as a page setting register, i.e. sending 0xff50 maps internal PSG register into the 8-bit address space, and 0xff51 does one of SCC.

-If you build it with IOEXT support enabled, IO ports are assigned as
- - 0xA0: PSG address latch
- - 0xA1: PSG data read/write
- - 0xA2: SCC address latch
- - 0xA3: SCC data read/write

-To use this chip from PC, you may need something that allows your PC to send I2C transactions.
-You may be interested in [I2CBridge](https://github.com/toyoshim/I2CBridge) that converts USART serial to I2C.

-To use from Raspberry Pi, you can just use built-in I2C.
-[Here](https://youtu.be/buaCriXYXNY) is a demo movie that controls the chip from Raspberry Pi.

 ## Pin assign